Federal Student Aid Programs

 Federal Supplemental Educational Opportunity Grant – SEOG is awarded based on demonstrated need shown on the FAFSA and funded by the Federal Government in an amount ranging from $100 to $4,000 as determined by the college financial aid office.
 Priority is given to Federal Pell Grant recipients with reduction possible if recipient qualifies for other grant/scholarship awards.
 The deadline for SEOG awards is September 15.

 National Teacher Education Assistance for College and Higher Education Grant – The TEACH grant is funded by the Federal Government for students entering the field of education in designated areas.
 Additional stipulations require advising by the Office of Financial Aid before funds may be awarded. $4,000 grant may be awarded each year, up to $16,000.
 Grant becomes an unsubsidized Direct Loan if requirements are not met by the student.
 Additional criteria apply.
 Contact Financial Aid for an application.

 State Aid Programs

-Access Missouri Grant – Awarded to state residents, based on demonstrated need and funded by the State of Missouri are projected to be $1,500 for 2016-2017.
-The FAFSA must be received by the Federal Processor on or before February 1 to be considered an on-time application in 2017-2018 (including FSA ID requirements) and student must have an EFC of 12,000 or less for eligibility.
+Access Missouri Grant – Awarded to state residents, based on demonstrated need and funded by the State of Missouri are projected to be between $1,500 nad $1,850 for 2017-2018.
+The FAFSA must be received by the Federal Processor on or before February 1 to be considered an on-time application in 2018-2019 (including FSA ID requirements) and student must have an EFC of 12,000 or less for eligibility.
 A 2.50 cumulative GPA is required to renew the grant beyond the first year.